-- What additional standards for learning English will be incorporated to ensure that students who are not fluent in English will be able to learn English as well as the academic content? - [SMOEO/MO] How are DC standards similar to and different from the standards used by your school(s) in other states, and how will any differences impact your curriculum?
-What changes, if any, did you make to your choice of standards and what challenges do you anticipate in implementing these standards in DC? - b.
+- b.
 Methods of Instruction (How will students learn/teachers teach?) - What does high quality instruction look like in the proposed school? - What methods of instruction will be used in each subject area and grade span?
-How will the methods help students learn the standards? - How will you accommodate different learning styles and the needs of all students, including English language learners, students with disabilities, students who are far below or above grade level, and the targeted student population?
-Describe the rationale for using your strategies with these populations, citing expert opinion or research that the program is based on a sound educational theory or a legitimate experimental strategy. - Describe the progression of instructional methods, if any, as students matriculate through the school. - How will special education and related service personnel collaborate with general education teachers (e.g., team teaching, co-planning)? - In case a particular instructional strategy fails with all students, a subset of students, or an individual student, how will you evaluate and adjust the effectiveness of your school's instructional methods? - •-[SMOIf the school uses a virtual or blended learning model in some or all content areas and grades, how will the learning environment be modified to ensure Individualized Education Plans (IEPs) are implemented with fidelity? - [EO/MO] How are the methods of instruction proposed for your DC school similar to and different from the methods used by your school(s) in other states, and how will any differences impact your curriculum?
-What changes, if any, did you make to your choice of methods and what do you anticipate will be challenges with implementing these methods in DC? - [SMOEO/MO] Describe how staff at existing school(s) will help support the DC staff with learning the instructional strategies both before the school year starts and during the school year. - [EO/MO] Will there be any sharing of best practices in instructional strategies among your network of schools?
+How will the methods help students learn the standards? - How will you accommodate different learning styles and the needs of all students, including English learners, students with disabilities, students who are far below or above grade level, and the targeted student population?
+Describe the rationale for using your strategies with these populations, citing expert opinion or research that the program is based on a sound educational theory or a legitimate experimental strategy. - In case a particular instructional strategy fails with all students, a subset of students, or an individual student, how will you evaluate and adjust the effectiveness of your school's instructional methods? - [SMO] How are the methods of instruction proposed for your DC school similar to and different from the methods used by your school(s) in other states, and how will any differences impact your curriculum?
+What changes, if any, did you make to your choice of methods and what do you anticipate will be challenges with implementing these methods in DC? - [SMO] Describe how staff at existing school(s) will help support the DC staff with learning the instructional strategies both before the school year starts and during the school year.
 How will you ensure that the caliber of teaching in DC will be at the same level as at your existing schools?

-Note: Public charter schools are not permitted to segregate students with disabilities or English-language learners from their general education peers solely due to their disability or lack of English proficiency.
+Note: Public charter schools are not permitted to segregate students with disabilities or English learners from their general education peers solely due to their disability or lack of English proficiency.

-Instructional materials include but are not limited to: textbooks/workbooks, books, novels, online programs, manipulatives, teacher resources, smart-boards, and/or computer software.

-- What resources/instructional materials have you identified? - If you have not yet identified all resources and instructional materials, please describe the process that will be used to do so. - o If you plan to have teachers develop resources during the planning year, please be sure to use your Staffing Plan to describe how qualified teachers will be hired and supported to complete this work. - How will these resources meet the needs of all learners, including the target population, English language learners, students with disabilities, those who are far below or above grade level, and those who enter school in later grades? - How and why did you select these resources?
-Cite examples where these resources have been used with similar populations or, if the proposed materials are novel and lack an established research base, describe why they are likely to succeed with the school's population. - [SMOIf you have not yet identified all resources, describe the criteria and process that will be used to select resources and instructional materials.
-Include who will be responsible for creating and selecting resources. - What procedures or systems will you have in place to evaluate and adjust these resources to better serve students in case a particular resource fails? - [EO/MO] If applicable, describe what, if any, changes you anticipate making in your choice of resources for your DC schools. - d.
-Assessing Learning (How will you know students are learning?) - Describe each assessment's purpose, design, and format, and the rationale for its selection.
-If applicable, explain who will develop original assessments. - How will teachers check for understanding of students learning and progress towards mastery?
-How, if at all, will leaders oversee these checks or assessments to ensure school-wide learning is on track to meet the school's goals and academic achievement expectations? - How will the school identify students who may be struggling and would benefit from academic and/or behavioral interventions?
-Specifically discuss strategies for monitoring the progress of students who have exited SpEd or EL status. - Explain how teachers, school leaders, the school's board, and students and parents will have access to and be able to use assessment results.
+- c.
+Resources and Instructional Materials - Instructional materials include but are not limited to: textbooks/workbooks, books, novels, online programs, manipulatives, teacher resources, smart-boards, and/or computer software. - What resources/instructional materials have you identified? - If you have not yet identified all resources and instructional materials, please describe the process that will be used to do so. - If you plan to have teachers develop resources during the planning year, please be sure to use your Staffing Plan to describe how qualified teachers will be hired and supported to complete this work. - How will these resources meet the needs of all learners, including the target population, English learners, students with disabilities, those who are far below or above grade level, and those who enter school in later grades? - How and why did you select these resources?
+Cite examples where these resources have been used with similar populations or, if the proposed materials are novel and lack an established research base, describe why they are likely to succeed with the school's population.